Burial and Cremation Laws in Oklahoma

 In Oklahoma, the funeral director must sign the death certificate and is responsible for filing it.
 To complete the death certificate, the funeral director obtains personal data from the deceased person's next of kin and then delivers the certificate to the deceased person's attending physician or the medical examiner within 24 hours of the death.

-Is embalming required in Oklahoma?
+Is Embalming Required in Oklahoma?

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it's still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.

-In Oklahoma, is a casket necessary for burial or cremation?
+In Oklahoma, Is a Casket Necessary for Burial or Cremation?

 A casket is often the single greatest expense incurred after a death.
-The average cost of a casket is more than $2,000, and the price can run into the $10,000-$20,000 range for more elaborate designs and expensive materials.
+The average cost of a casket is more than $2,000, and the price can run into the $10,000 to $20,000 range for more elaborate designs and expensive materials.
 Whether due to the cost or for other reasons, some people prefer to forgo a casket altogether.

-Burial.
 No law requires a casket for burial.
-However, you should check with the cemetery; it may have rules requiring a certain type of container.
+However, you should check with the cemetery; it might have rules requiring a certain type of container.

-Cremation.
 No law requires a casket for cremation.
-On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
+On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

-No. Although funeral homes may sometimes be very pushy about getting you to buy caskets from them, federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
+No. Although funeral homes might sometimes be very pushy about getting you to buy caskets from them, federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
 (Learn more about your consumer rights under the FTC Funeral Rule.)
-You may also build your own casket, if you prefer.
+You may also build your own casket if you prefer.

 Alkaline hydrolysis (more informally called "water cremation," "flameless cremation," "aquamation," and many other terms) is a chemical process that reduces a body to components of liquid and bone.
-It's considered a greener alternative to cremation because it uses less energy than cremation and does not release matter into the atmosphere.
+It's considered a greener alternative to cremation because it uses less energy than cremation and doesn't release matter into the atmosphere.

 In 2021, Oklahoma recognized aquamation as an acceptable form of disposition when it added a definition of "alkaline hydrolysis" to its Funeral Services Licensing Act: